-Sally R. sent in this two-page Tropicana ad she found in her morning newspaper.
+Sally R. sent in a two-page Tropicana ad she found in her morning newspaper.
 The ad features, as Sally puts it, a “hard (bad) surly girl in pants and [an] easy (nice) girl in a dress with a flowery gift and passive smile…” The first is labeled “hard to handle” and the second “easy to handle.”
 The new orange juice container is supposed to be more like the “easy” girl.

 On the face of it, this ad is about parenting.
 But there is so much more going on that makes the ad work.